-: At the junction Of Hwy.
-108 and Hwy.
-395 go south three quarters mile and turn sharp right on forest road 066.
+From the north: At the junction of Highway 108 and Highway 395 continue south for about three quarters of a mile and take a sharp right onto forest road 066 (Little Walker Road).

 This day hike is in the Toiyabe National Forest and no permits are required.

 There is the Obsidian Campground at Obsidian Flat.